noahij05/CS135_Castle_Escape/README.md

 the timer.cs script.
 We needed it to do two primary things, keep track of the time passed after the start button was pressed and to display the previous scores after the game is exited.
 The last script used was the orbit.cs script which was used to make the objects such as the axes and the swords rotate so that they would be a more dangerous obstacle to get around.
-A major problem we encountered was with the obstacles knocking the player back.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A major problem we encountered was with the obstacles knocking the player back.
 We initially thought we could just have an obstacle knock a player back as an inconvenience for not avoiding it.
 Unfortunately, we ran into a problem with forces working on a kinematic rigidbody.
 We learned that you cannot add force to a kinematic rigidbody.
 If we disabled the isKinematic